estein1988/710-home-fe/README.md

 7-10 Home Split is a developed as a full CRUD application to help users connect with each other in the Denver area to purchase a home together.
 As with many metropolitan areas in the United States Denver real estate prices have continued to skyrocket.
 Even in 2020, the year of the pandemic and unstable economic conditions, home prices have continued on an upward trajectory.
 This prices many millennials and Gen-xers out of the market, having them gain little to no equity in the early-stages of their career.
 This app is intended as a way for them to connect with each other based on liked-budgets and hobbies.

 ## Built With
-Frontend: React, Google Maps API, Semantic UI, Material UI<br>
+Frontend: React 17.0.1, Google Maps API, Semantic UI, Material UI<br>
-Backend: Django/Python, Django Rest Framework, Django Simple-JWT
+Backend: Python 3.7.9, Django v3.1.2, Django Rest Framework v3.12.1, Django Rest Framework Simple JWT 4.4.0, PostgreSQL v13.0

 ### Backend Repository
 https://github.com/estein1988/710_home_split_be